evmos/evmos/SAFU.md

-Tharsis Labs Ltd. (the ”Team”) commits to not pursue legal action against white hats who act in accordance with the Arrangement for vulnerabilities found in the Evmos blockchain (chain ID: 9001).
+Tharsis Labs Ltd. (the ”Team”) commits to not pursue legal action against white hats who act in accordance with the Arrangement for vulnerabilities found in the Eidon-chain blockchain (chain ID: 9001).

 ### Timeline